Watch: Long queues of Dubai real estate agents as Palm Jebel Ali villas go on sale

 Dubai’s latest waterfront project, the Palm Jebel Ali, has generated quite a buzz.
 Hundreds of real estate agents and potential buyers queued up outside master developer Nakheel’s head office on Wednesday, with some camping overnight at the venue.

-Property agent Jeff stood, sat and laid down on the lawn in front of the office in Sufouh from 8pm on Tuesday as he waited for 13 hours for the doors to open.
+Agent Jeff from Positive Properties stood, sat and laid down on the lawn in front of the office in Sufouh from 8pm on Tuesday as he waited for 13 hours for the doors to open.
+His friends brought him food during the long wait.
 “I got in the queue with seven other friends … last night,” he said.
 “When the doors opened at 9am, people rushed in.
 Luckily for me, I was able to get a villa for my client.
 However, my friends were not that lucky.”

+He was referring to fellow agents who camped overnight along with him but did not manage to book a unit.

 Videos shared with Khaleej Times by property agents showed hundreds of real estate agents and potential buyers thronging the office on Wednesday.

+According to Tina, the highest demand was for the 7-bedroom units starting from Dh30 million.
+“They are great value for money,” she said.
+“It is a G+2 unit and a similar apartment in Palm Jumeirah will easily cost above Dh50 million.”

-Earlier this week, Nakheel announced the launch of the first villas that are available to purchase on the Palm Jebel Ali.
+It was earlier this week that Nakheel announced the launch of the first villas that are available to purchase on the Palm Jebel Ali.
 The villas are on four fronds and will feature floor-to-ceiling windows that offer a panoramic view of the private beaches.

+Property agents say the interest in the property has been intense.
+“There are several reasons for it,” said Jeff.
+“The island is larger than Palm Jumeirah, there is a longer coastline and it will have a lot more international brands.
+I think the Palm Jebel Ali will increase the prices of all the property in that area including Dubai South and Jebel Ali hills.
+In about 7 to 8 years, the value of these villas will increase exponentially.”

+Tina said it has been a long-awaited property.
+“The villas here are all made with a much more modern design as opposed to the traditional designs of Palm Jumeirah,” she said.
+“That is what people want.
+In fact, I have heard rumors that entire fronds have been bought out.”

 Spanning a total area of 13.4sq km, the island is twice the size of the Palm Jumeirah.
 It boasts the longest coastline of any destination in Dubai.
 When completed, it will feature seven islands and 16 fronds, adding a total of 91km with three access points to the island.